 Now, six years later, we are still here!

-Right now we can not even prove that it is older than 150 to 200 years.
+Right now, we can not even prove that it is older than 150 to 200 years.

-It is also quite possible that we will never know those things for sure.
+It is also quite possible, that we will never know those things for sure.

-But in case someone has more information or, even better & more precise information, please share it so we can all benefit from it.
+But in case someone has more information or, better and more precise information, please share it, so we can all benefit from it.

 As far as Kombucha name goes, I would bet that it was borrowed from Japan, from their Kelp tea.
-What makes me assume that is the confusion that was present in the early days (1920s), when some of the assumptions for Kombucha SCOBY were that it came from some water source (like river, etc).
+What makes me assume that, is the confusion that was present in the early days (1920s), when some of the assumptions for Kombucha SCOBY were, that it came from some water source (like river, etc).

-It also looks like that it eventually replaced all other names (like "Teekwass", etc) used for this "fermented tea drink"
+It also looks like that it eventually replaced all other names (like "Teekwass", etc) used for this "fermented tea drink".